This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Medicines are used to decrease muscle spasms, seizures, and movements that your child cannot control.

 - Therapy may help your child increase movement and strength, and reduce pain.
 This may include physical, occupational, or speech therapy, or help from bone and nerve specialists.
-Therapy will also provide ways for you to care for your child, and encourage him to be as social and independent as possible.
+Therapy will also provide ways for you to care for your child, and encourage him or her to be as social and independent as possible.

 - Surgery may be needed to relieve muscle tension, improve movement, and prevent further muscle and bone problems.